rehierl/node-tree-outliner/3-0-0-associations.md

 ## Sections, SxN

 The most fundamental aspect of the above requirements is, that any node must belong to at least one section.
-Because of that, any section can initially be defined as a set of nodes.
-As a result, operators defined for sets also apply to sections:
+In addition to that, no node can belong to the same section more than once.
+Hence, sections can initially be defined as sets of nodes.
+Operators defined for sets can therefore also be used on sections:

 * `s := {n1,...,nk}`, `s in S`, `ni in N`
 * `S` represents the set of sections, `N` the set of nodes